-I am graduating soon next year, currently doing my thesis and seeking a research position in industry companies.
+I am graduating soon this year, currently doing my thesis and seeking a research scientist/engineer position in industry companies.

 I am a PhD candidate in Washington University, co-advised by Prof. Roger D. Chamberlain and Prof. Kunal Agrawal.
 I also work with Prof. Jeremy D. Buhler and Prof. Mark A. Franklin, Director of the Computer and Communications Research Center (CCRC).
 We are "randomly distributed" in Storage Based Supercomputing Lab (SBS) and High Performance Computational Biology Group (HPCB)